<?xml version="1.0" encoding="utf-8" ?>

 vision for filament geometry — the flat schema can extend additively

-requires instrumentation, not schema design.</p>
+closing these gaps requires instrumentation, not schema design.</p>

 </sec>